Viagra Dependency: Can You Become Addicted to Viagra?

 Is Viagra Addictive?
 The Verdict

-Overall, Viagra is not an addictive medication.
-When it’s used with a prescription at a normal dose, Viagra dependence isn’t something that you’ll generally need to worry about.
-Instead, keep the following takeaways in mind as you navigate through the world of safe Viagra use:
+Generally speaking, Viagra is not an addictive medication.
+When it’s used with a prescription at a normal dose, Viagra dependence isn’t something that you’ll typically need to worry about.
+Instead, focus on keeping the following takeaways in mind as you navigate through the world of safe Viagra use:

 • Erectile dysfunction is a very common issue that can affect men of all ages.